jbeard4/SCION/README.md

 ## Transitions

 States are associated with **transitions**, which target other states.
 Transitions are optionally associated with an **event name**.
-A SCION event is an object with "name" and "data" properties.
+A SCION-CORE event is an object with "name" and "data" properties.
 When an event is sent to the state machine, the interpreter will inspect the current configuration, and select the set of transitions that matches event name.

 ```javascript